tholden/dynareOBC/README.md

          constraints.
 Note that when a global solution is requested, this value is ignored, and the maximum of the requested number of IRF periods, and the value of TimeToReturnToSteadyState, is used instead.
     * TimeToReturnToSteadyState=INTEGER (default: 32)
          The number of periods in which to verify that the constraints are not being violated.
-If this is lower than the requested number of IRF periods, then that value will be used instead.
+If this is lower than TimeToEscapeBounds, or the requested number of IRF periods, then that value will be used instead.
 This also controls the number of periods of uncertainty over which we integrate.
     * Omega=FLOAT (default: 1000)
          The tightness of the constraint on the news shocks.
 If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.